Thoseyearsbrian/Aegis/CODE_OF_CONDUCT.md

 If you find value in this project, please consider giving it a ⭐️ Star.

-Public interaction is minimal, and external contributions are not accepted.
+Public interaction is minimal.
 Be respectful if you choose to communicate.